Mohammad Zahid Ashraf: Biography

 Ashraf leads a team of researchers who are involved in studies in the fields of Cardiovascular biology, Functional genomics, Molecular medicine and Translational biology.
 He worked among the Indian army soldiers stationed in Siachen Glacier to study the effect of high altitude on venous thrombosis and his studies were published in the Proceedings of the National Academy of Sciences of the United States of America.
 It was during these studies, he discovered the role played by novel regulator “Calpain” in pathogenesis of thrombosis.
 He has published a number of articles; ResearchGate, an online repository of scientific articles has listed 34 of them.

 Ashraf resides in Delhi, along the Mall Road.

 Awards and honors

 Ashraf was elected as a member of the National Academy of Medical Sciences in 2015. and the National Academy of Sciences, India and the Indian Academy of Sciences elected him as a fellow in 2018.
-The Department of Biotechnology of the Government of India awarded him the National Bioscience Award for Career Development, one of the highest Indian science awards, for him contributions to biosciences, in 2017–18.
+The Department of Biotechnology of the Government of India awarded him the National Bioscience Award for Career Development, one of the highest Indian science awards, for his contributions to biosciences, in 2017–18.
+He has also been awarded with Indian Council of Medical Research (ICMR) Basanti Devi Amir Chand Prize 2019 by Honorable Health Minister, Govt. of India, Dr. Harsh Vardhan and Jamia Award of Research Excellence 2021 by Vice Chancellor Jamia Millia Islamia as recognition of his research excellence.
+Recently, he received the prestigious Visitor’s Award from President Ram Nath Kovind on Tuesday at the Rashtrapati Bhavan in June 2022 for his pioneering research on resolving the mystery of blood clotting on exposure to hypoxia at high altitudes.
 He is also an invited member of the Pulmonary Vascular Research Institute and a recipient of Innovations Award (2008) of the Cleveland Clinic Foundation, P.A.
-Kurup Oration Award (2014) of the Indian Society for Atherosclerosis Research and the Rear Admiral M. S. Malhotra Award (2014) of the Defence Research and Development Organisation.
+Kurup Oration Award (2014) of the Indian Society for Atherosclerosis Research and the Rear Admiral M. S. Malhotra Award (2014) of the Defence Research and Development Organization.